apideck-libraries/vault-js/README.md

 });
 ```

+You can also close the modal programmatically by calling `ApideckVault.close()`.

 If you want to show a logo on top of the modal, you can set the `logo` property on the `theme` object you can provide through the session.
 [View Vault API documentation](https://developers.apideck.com/apis/vault/reference#operation/sessionsCreate).

 ### Properties